hande-qmc/hande/documentation/users_guide/hubbard.rst

     specified then Hubbard will only work on the single unit cell and *not* the periodic continuation which would give us a lattice.

-    Applicable only in the real-space formulation of the Hubbard model, otherwise the user is notified and the keyword is ignored.
+    Applicable only in the real-space formulation of the Hubbard model and Heisenberg model, otherwise the user is notified and the keyword is ignored.
 **separate_strings**
     Use separate bit strings to represent the alpha and beta spin-orbitals in a given Slater determinant.
 The default behaviour is for the alpha and beta